Megreid23/final_project/README.md

 ## Machine Learning

-* Using a binary classification model (BalancedRandomForestClassifier) we are inputing our features in order to determine if they have any correlation with predicting the score the Anime has been given.
+* Using a binary classification model (BalancedRandomForestClassifier) we are inputting our features in order to determine if they have any correlation with predicting the score the Anime has been given.

 ![Train/Test](./ML_Resources/TrainTest.png)

 * Using scikit learn we implemented train test split in order to split the data in the machine learning model.

-#### Results
+### Machine Learning Results
 * After cross validating the model with RandomizedSearchCV we were able to produce a balanced accuracy score of (~.83).
 ![BAS](./ML_Resources/BalancedAccuScore.png)

-##### Reviewing our results through the ens of the F1 score.
+#### Reviewing our results through the lens of the F1 score.
 * The F1 score shows us the balance between precision and recall.
 ![F1 Score](./ML_Resources/F1Score.png)

+* At a F1 score of .85 it shows the model was able to achieve a good result predicting our classification model in both recall and precision.

 ## Dashboard